vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/1.nGQL-overview/ngql-style-guide.md

     When single or double quotes need to be nested in a string, use a backslash (\) to escape.
 For example:

     ```ngql
-    RETURN "\"Nebula Graph is amazing,\" the user says.";
+    RETURN "\"NebulaGraph is amazing,\" the user says.";
     ```

 <!--## 空格 TODO-->